Nurse Residency Program

 One-year Nurse Residency Program for new graduate nurses

 The Nurse Residency program is designed to help new graduate nurses transition from an entry level to a competent, professional nurse who provides excellent patient care.
 Our program focuses on the development of clinical judgment and critical thinking skills.
-The Nurse Residency program at HCMC is open to all new graduate nurses hired by the hospital.
-Therefore, at HCMC, you apply for a job, not a program.
+The Nurse Residency program at Hennepin Healthcare is open to all new graduate nurses hired by the hospital.
+Therefore, at Hennepin Healthcare, you apply for a job, not a program.
 New cohorts are started as often as necessary.

-The Trauma and Critical Care Series (TRA-CCS) is a monthly, live web-based nursing education series provided by Trauma & Critical Care Services at Hennepin County Medical Center, Minneapolis, Minnesota.
+The Trauma and Critical Care Series (TRA-CCS) is a monthly, live web-based nursing education series provided by Trauma & Critical Care Services at Hennepin Healthcare, Minneapolis, Minnesota.

 Improve patient outcomes by disseminating the latest trends in trauma, emergency and critical care to nurses and healthcare providers across the region.

-Live 3rd Wednesday of the Month from 0730-0830 in RL.110 at Hennepin County Medical Center.
+Live 3rd Wednesday of the Month from 0730-0830 in RL.110 at HCMC.
 The Webcast can be viewed live or via linkage for 4 weeks after the presentation to receive contact hours.
 Links will be kept open for 6 months for viewing.

 Register to have the series sent by email on a monthly or individual session basis sent to your work and/or home e-mail address.
 A link will be sent week of presentation to the e-mail address provided.

 Send new registration information to Karie Pearce at [email protected] or fax:612-904-4245 for this option.